 NSW non-government school applicants complete the online application form.
-Applicants indicate whether they consent for the current school principal to be consulted about matters such as school assessment scores or special test provisions.
+Applicants indicate whether they consent for the current school principal to be consulted about matters such as disability provisions for the test.

 Non-government schools submit the 'Principal's page' sent with the email confirming submission of the application.

 - If the principal does not wish to send the page to the Team, the parent must do so.